Enjoy learning about the 2018 Winter Olympic Games with these kids' activities!

-This year, the world will be watching all the winter activities in Sochi, Russia for the 2014 Olympic Games.
+This year, the world will be watching all the winter activities in PyeongChang for the 2018 Winter Olympic Games.

-It's a great opportunity to introduce something new to the kids -- maybe a new winter sport or a quick tour of the globe to find the location of Sochi.
+It's a great opportunity to introduce something new to the kids -- maybe a new winter sport or a quick tour of the globe to find the location of PyeongChang.

-Try using some of these resources to engage the kids in learning more about the sports, location and history of the Olympics.
+Try using some of these resources to engage your kids in learning more about the sports, location and history of the Olympic Games.

 - Kids will love exploring the Home of the Olympic Mascots - it's a great kid-friendly introduction to the Olympics.

 - Learn about the Olympic Rings and make your own with this nature craft!

 - Read a book together!
 There are lots of great kids books about the Olympics (both fiction and non-fiction) along with biographies about famous Olympic athletes.

 Here's a few of our favorites with affiliate links for further information on the books:

 Magic Tree House Fact Tracker #10: Ancient Greece and the Olympics - great nonfiction facts about the ancient games.

 Hour of the Olympics - tavel with Jack & Annie back to the original Olympics.